spujadas/elk-docker/README.md

 - At the container's shell prompt, type `start.sh&` to start Elasticsearch, Logstash and Kibana in the background, and wait for everything to be up and running (wait for `{"@timestamp":... ,"message":"Listening on 0.0.0.0:5601",...}`)

-Wait for Logstash to start (as indicated by the message `Logstash startup completed`), then enter:
+At the prompt, enter:

 	# /opt/logstash/bin/logstash -e 'input { stdin { } } output { elasticsearch { host => localhost } }'

-Type some dummy text followed by Enter to create a log entry:
+Wait for Logstash to start (as indicated by the message `Logstash startup completed`), then type some dummy text followed by Enter to create a log entry:

 	this is a dummy entry